ArmandK/dev-ops-comcat-assignment/Readme-for OCT-23-2017-Assignment.txt

+I am using my own AWS services to do this assignment

 --Create a user called 'comcast' with admin privileges.
 The ACCOUNT ID : 794768789958 --Create an AWS instance (comcast_test) that a user called 'comcast' can login with a pem key.
 --This user will have admin access to the instance